-What is Non-Hodgkin’s lymphoma?
+What is Non-Hodgkin lymphoma?

+NHL is an unusual cancer but it’s more common in men aged over 65.
 Different types of NHL begin in various parts of the body.
 They grow and spread in different ways.
 They include:

 - Indolent lymphomas: these grow and spread slowly